Kevin Williamson (screenwriter): Dawson's Creek

 Paul Stupin, an executive at Columbia TriStar Television, read Scream after the bidding war for the script and was convinced Williamson was just the man to create a television series for his company.
 The result was Dawson's Creek, a semi-autobiographical tale set in a small coastal community not unlike Oriental.
 Williamson was the model for the title character, Dawson Leery, a hopeless romantic who is obsessed with movies—especially those of Steven Spielberg.
 Joey Potter, the platonic girl-next-door, was based on a real life friend of Williamson's when he was young.

 In December 1995, the show was pitched to the Fox Network, where Stupin had been an executive, but it was rejected.
 Then in 1996, Stupin and Williamson went to, and struck a deal with, The WB.
 Williamson said, "I pitched it as Some Kind of Wonderful, meets Pump Up the Volume, meets James at 15, meets My So-Called Life, meets Little House on the Prairie."
 Dawson's Creek premiered on The WB on January 20, 1998, and was an immediate hit that helped launch the newly created television network.

 In 1999, Williamson left the show to focus on other endeavors, among them ABC's Wasteland, which failed to attract a sizable audience and was canceled after its thirteen-episode first season.
-He later returned to Dawson's Creek to pen the two-part series finale in 2003.
+He later returned to Dawson's Creek to write the two-part series finale in 2003.

 I Know What You Did Last Summer

-In 1997, Williamson penned his next film, I Know What You Did Last Summer, based on a 1973 novel of the same name by Lois Duncan.
+In 1997, Williamson wrote his next film, I Know What You Did Last Summer, based on a 1973 novel of the same name by Lois Duncan.
 Centered on four high school friends who accidentally run over a man and dump his body in an attempt to go on with their lives, the plot focuses on the four friends a year after the accident when they become the victims of a serial stalker.
-Despite receiving negative reviews from critics, the film helped launch the careers of actors Jennifer Love Hewitt, Freddie Prinze, Jr., Sarah Michelle Gellar, and Ryan Phillippe, going on to spawn two sequels, neither of which Williamson was involved with.
+Despite receiving negative reviews from critics, the film helped launch the careers of actors Jennifer Love Hewitt, Freddie Prinze, Jr., Sarah Michelle Gellar, and Ryan Phillippe, going on to spawn three sequels, none of which Williamson was involved with.